megaads-vn/clara/README.md

         │
         └───start.php
 ```
-- module.json: the module configuration file is based on composer composer.json.
-All properties in the module.json will be merged to main composer.json.
+- `module.json`: the module configuration file is based on `composer.json` form.
+All properties in the `module.json` will be merged to `composer.json` of the project.
-- start.php: the module's start file that will be loaded every requests.
+- `start.php`: the module's start file that will be loaded every requests.
 So module actions, module views... can be registered in this file.

 ### Install module from a file or an URL

 ```
-php artisan module:install <ZipFilePath> <ZipFileURL> ...
+php artisan module:install <ModuleZipFilePath> <ModuleZipFileURL> ...
 ```

-### Enable module
+### Enable a module

 ```
 php artisan module:enable <ModuleName> ...
 ```

-### Disable module
+### Disable a module

 ```
 php artisan module:disable <ModuleName> ...
 ```

-### Remove module
+### Remove a module

 ```
 php artisan module:remove <ModuleName> ...